 Absci to Participate in the 41st Annual J.P.
 Morgan Healthcare Conference

-/EIN News/ -- VANCOUVER, Wash. and NEW YORK, Jan.
-08, 2023 (GLOBE NEWSWIRE) -- Absci Corporation (Nasdaq: ABSI), a generative AI drug creation company, today announced the company will be participating in the upcoming 41st Annual J.P.
+VANCOUVER, Wash. and NEW YORK, Jan.
+08, 2023 (GLOBE NEWSWIRE) -- Absci Corporation ABSI, a generative AI drug creation company, today announced the company will be participating in the upcoming 41st Annual J.P.
 Morgan Healthcare Conference in San Francisco, CA.

 Absci management is scheduled to present on Tuesday, January 10th at 5:15 p.m.
 Pacific Time (8:15 p.m.
 Eastern Time).
 This presentation time has been updated from a previous announcement and reflects the current schedule.
 Interested parties may access a live and archived webcast of the presentation on the company's investor relations website at: investors.absci.com.